dmarticus/dmarticus.github.io/_posts/2020-11-09-building-a-fantasy-football-draft-assistance-algorithm.md

 Below, I included an example of how the KDE estimation works. `j` represents an arbitrary draft from which we can generate a Gaussian KDE probability density function for the player corresponding to that draft rank.

-The various point estimates for that player (from ESPN, SI, ets.) are indicated by the red '+'s at the bottom of the graph.
-What KDE does is to center a normal gaussian distribution (with area =
+The various point estimates for that player (from ESPN, SI, etc.) are indicated by the red '+'s at the bottom of the graph.
+What KDE does is to center a normal gaussian distribution (with area = `1/n`) for n point estimates) over each of these point estimates.
+Then, to generate the probability density function, we sum all of these "kernels" together - this summation is the orange line in the graph below.
-1
-n
-  for n point estimates) over each of thes point estimates.
-Then, to generate the probabilty density function, we sum all of these "kernels" together - this summation is the orange line in the graph below.

 Then, the following block of code generates a histogram from the KDE PDF showing the 1- and 2- standard deviation confidence intervals.